 If direct contact with the other party does not resolve the situation, or if it would make you uncomfortable or would be inappropriate (for example, a bullying or sexual harassment complaint), you can seek assistance through various channels depending on the nature of your complaint (see descriptions below).

-Students are entitled to an explanation for the grade assigned.
+You are entitled to an explanation for the grade assigned.
 If you are not able to get an explanation for the grade from your instructor, consult the appropriate director for undergraduate or graduate studies, or the department chair of the department in which the course is offered.
-Additionally, students may seek assistance from the Student Conflict Resolution Center.
+Additionally, you may seek assistance from the Student Conflict Resolution Center.

 Student concerns about academic advising should be directed to the director of the advising unit.
-If a complaint cannot be resolved at that level, a student may reach out to the director for undergraduate or graduate studies for their major program.
+If a complaint cannot be resolved at that level, you may reach out to the director of undergraduate or graduate studies for their major program.